David M. Myton, Ph.D.

 - “Hydrosphere, Atmosphere & Weather” Title II Improving Teacher Quality Grant Workshop joint project with AMAESD, March, 2007

 David Myton defines the start of his storied career in education through his service as brass-section "Band-Aide" during junior high.
 Having completed his BS in secondary education he taught junior high in Oregon, and high school in Alaska, before returning to graduate school to complete both a MST in chemistry education and PhD in environmental sciences and resources: chemistry.
 He taught at a regionally accredited community college in Nevada before coming to LSSU as assistant professor of chemistry in 1993.
 He has served as chemistry department chair, department head, Acting Dean for the College of Natural and Health Sciences, acting secretary, acting lab manager, and chair for the School of Education.
-He has served as Associate Provost for Assessment, Education and Graduate Studies/Professor of Chemistry since the fall of 2011.
-He currently serves adhoc on the shared governance assessment committee, as ex-officio to general education and curriculum committees, and as elected member to the strategic planning and budget committee.
+He has served as Associate Provost with a number of subtitles (eg. Dean-at-Large; Assessment, Education and Graduate Studies) since the fall of 2011 He holds rank as a tenured Professor of Chemistry.
+He has served as chair of the shared governance assessment committee, as ex-officio to general education and curriculum committees, and as elected member to the strategic planning and budget committee.
 He is a Peer Reviewer for the Higher Learning Commission, has built two canoes and two kayaks, and plays the harmonica poorly.
 Dave is an INTJ personality type who loves order, systems and organization - all traits that fit well with his current roles in assessment and accreditation.